789ni812/imgdescriptor/ARCHITECTURE.md

 - **Commits:**
   - Conventional commit messages (feat, fix, chore, etc.)
   - Commit after passing tests and build
+- **Zustand State:**
+  - All UI that depends on Zustand state should be rendered client-only using a ClientOnly pattern.
+  - This prevents hydration mismatches and ensures state consistency between server and client.
+  - Never access Zustand state directly in server components or during SSR.

 ## Decision Rationale
 - **Next.js App Router:** Modern, flexible routing and layouts